La

 Finally, the psychological and physical pressure on drivers varies considerably between the two types of races.
 The Sprint Race requires extreme concentration and physical endurance for a short but intense period, while the main race requires more sustainable management of physical and mental effort.
 This difference also affects the preparation of drivers, who must be prepared to change their approach quickly between races.

 The introduction of the Sprint Race has a significant impact on drivers, both physically and mentally.
-The need to compete in two separate races over the weekend requires an even greater level of preparation and concentration.
+The need to compete in two separate races over the weekend requires an even greater level of physical preparation and concentration.
 Drivers must be able to adapt quickly to the different rhythms and strategies required by the two types of races.
 This can be an added challenge, but also an opportunity to demonstrate versatility and skill.

 The effect of the Sprint Race also extends to team strategies.
 Teams must now plan not only for the main race, but also for the Sprint Race, balancing resource use and risk management.
 The preparation of the bike must take into account the different requirements of each race, and this can affect the technical and strategic decisions made during the weekend.